-There are currently three ways a dog can "graduate" from guide dog school.
+There are currently two ways a dog can "graduate" from guide dog school.

 Breeder Dog- The most exceptional dogs are chosen to join the breeding colony.
 These dogs live with a foster family in between litters.

 After spending about a year in a puppy raiser's home, the puppy returns to Guide Dogs for the Blind for more formal training where he or she will learn to guide a visually impaired partner.
 Puppy raisers are responsible for providing all the socialization, basic training, attention, and love, the puppy requires to become a guide dog candidate.
 The actual guidework training is done by the professional instructors on the Guide Dogs campus (in either California or Oregon).